• Home

 Select Sankey Chart in Google Sheet ce447

-• Select the data in the sheet.
+• Select the data in the profit and loss sheet for a small business.

 • Click the Create chart button.